 #1.
 Start with one thing in your career

-If you’re proactive in your life and simply starting out in your career, don’t try to take too much.
-In the beginning, start with one thing where you want to be proactive.
-For example, if you’re putting off one type of task on regular basis, promise yourself that you would do it every day first thing in the morning before you do any other task.
-After few months, if you continue this practice, you will see that it has become your second nature.
-In recent studies, it’s being said that it takes around 66 days to install a new habit.
-So, do it minimum for 66 days and then start with another thing that can improve your career.
+If you’re proactive in your life and simply starting your career, don’t try to take too much.
+Initially, start with one thing where you want to be proactive.
+For example, if you’re putting off one type of task regularly, promise yourself that you will do it every day first thing in the morning before you do any other task.
+After a few months, if you continue this practice, you will see that it has become permanent in your nature.

 #2.
 Stop reacting